serendipity-zk/starter-hugo-academic/content/publication/uop/index.md

 ---
-title: 'Architectural Implications of Google’s Data Center Application (Paper Name omitted to maintain anonymity)'
+title: 'Optimizing micro-op cache for data center applications (Paper name omitted to maintain anonymity)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - ......
-  - Kan Zhu (Leading Author)
+  - Kan Zhu (Second Author)
   - ......

 # Author notes (optional)